Ferris-Labs/site-draft/content/en/docs/Overview/architecture-overview.md

 One of the most important features of the FX Platform is that you are not required to link the Service to an Event during the course of development.
 And you can also change the Trigger Event(s) post-deployment.

-**On FX you are effectively write large applications by connecting “blocks” of code.
-Each node – as we refer to them – is a self contained piece of functionality like loading a file, running a view rebuild or launching a container.
-The source code can be as big or as tiny as you like.**

 This approach gives you a great flexibility to

 * not having to think of pre-defined flows but to build the Flow as well as the Services iteratively.